 The experimental sessions were carried out individually in an available room in the schools that the children attended.
 In the four experimental conditions the children drew the five objects twice, once before and once after playing (Series 1 and 2).
 The sessions began with a brief familiarization period in which the children were told about the activities that would occur on that day.
 Once that familiarization period was completed, the drawing task began.

-Conditions with a receiver (CR).
+Conditions with a receiver (WR).
 Beginning in the familiarization phase, the children worked with two experimenters (henceforth E1 and E2) present in the room.
-In the Linguistic Feedback CR, E1 explained to the children: "We are going to play with toys and drawings.
+In the Linguistic Feedback WR, E1 explained to the children: "We are going to play with toys and drawings.
 What you have to do is draw pictures of the toys.
 Then together we are going to hide the toys and E2 will have to use your drawings to figure out where we hid each one."
 E2 left the room and E1 showed the objects one by one, offering them to the child so that he/she could examine them for several seconds.
 E1 would then introduce the five identical boxes and ask the child to help her place each object in a box.
 The boxes with the objects were lined up along the floor, near the desk that was used for drawing, in view of the child.

 After the materials had been presented, E1 said: "E2 is going to use your drawings to figure out where we hid the toys.
 In order for E2 to be able to use them, the drawings have to look like the toys.
 For example, the drawing for this toy (object 1) has to look like it and not like the other toys (pointing to the remaining objects in the boxes)."
-Afterward, E1 picked up a single object, held it in front of the child and asked him/her to draw it (Series 1).
+Afterward, E1 picked up a single object, held it in front of the child and asked him/her to draw it (Set 1).
 E1 provided the child with a new sheet of paper for each drawing and identified the object represented by writing the name on the back of the paper.
 Upon finishing the drawing, E1 and the child placed the object in its box, closed it up, and placed the drawing over the top.
 The order of presentation of the objects was offset in such a way that half of the children drew the objects in one order and the other half in the reverse order.
 One of the orders of presentation began with object 1 and the other with object 5: these drawings were requested first because they demanded the production of simpler forms, a circle and a line.

 Once Series 1 of the drawings was completed, E1 called E2 back into the room.
 E1 took a closed box, held the drawing next to the child and E2 said "Look! (pointing to the drawing) Here you drew...".
 If the drawing was representational, E2 identified the content of the box (for example, with the representational drawing of object 3, E2 said "A small ball"); E1 and the child opened the box and E2 exclaimed "I guessed it!".
 If the drawing was not representational, E2 named a different object (for example, with a non-representational drawing of object 3, she said "A ball with a lot of sticks"); E1 and the child opened the box and E2 exclaimed: "Oh, that's not the toy!
 I could not guess what the toy hidden in this box was by using your drawing."
 This procedure was repeated with the remaining boxes.